jiradamugonshi/UkAccidents_mrjob_EMR/README.md

 6. I also runned a Pig Latin script on the same Hadoop cluster created earlier.
 The purpose was to find the regions in the UK having the high count of accidents and casualities.
 You can find the results in the *Output* zipped file.

 ## Conclusion
-It was a tremendous effort to get all this done and I was pleased to see the results.
+It was a tremendous effort to get all this done and I was pleased by the results.
 You can also check my [Kaggle Notebook](https://www.kaggle.com/msaghrouni/exploration-and-visualization-using-shapefiles)